I tell you, keep asking, and it will be given you. Keep seeking, and you will find. Keep knocking, and it will be opened to you. Luke 11:9

 13 You shall not have in your bag different weights, one heavy and one light.
 14 You shall not have in your house differing measures, one large and one small.
 15 You shall have a perfect and just weight.
 You shall have a perfect and just measure, that your days may be long in the land which the Lord your God is giving you.
 16 For all who do such things, all who act unfairly, are an abomination to the Lord your God.

 Blot Out Amalek

-17 Remember what Amalek did to you along the way as you came out of Egypt; 18 how he met you by the way, and struck the rearmost of you, all who were feeble behind you, when you were faint and weary; and he did not fear the Lord.
-19 Therefore it shall be, when the Lord your God has given you rest from all your enemies all around, in the land which the Lord your God is giving you as an inheritance to possess, that you shall blot out the memory of Amalek from under the sky.
+17 Remember what Amalek did to you along the way as you came out of Egypt, 18 how he met you by the way and struck the rearmost of you, all who were feeble behind you, when you were faint and weary, and he did not fear the Lord.
+19 Therefore it shall be, when the Lord your God has given you rest from all your enemies all around you, in the land which the Lord your God is giving you as an inheritance to possess, that you shall blot out the memory of Amalek from under the sky.
 You shall not forget.

 Martha and Mary